ImagicTheCat/Luaseq/README.md

 # Build async function

-Functions that will be used by the `async` function need to handle a special parameter (for better compatibility instead of using fenv), this parameter is a callback that need to be called to return the function values.
+Functions that will be used by the `async` function need to handle a special parameter (for better compatibility instead of using fenv), this parameter is a callback that needs to be called to return the function values.

 For example, if we have an asynchronous process, like fetching a webpage content: